-The assumptions for this Security Target are the following:
+The assumptions for this security target are the following:

-Assumption Definition A.DEVICE_AUTH The User of the device owns all the Apple Pay and Apple Cash activities that are performed on a device.
+Assumption Definition A.DE- VICE_AUTH The User of the device owns all the Apple Pay and Apple Cash activities that are performed on a device.
 All authentication credentials (Biometrics or Passcode) for the device that are enabled for use with Apple Pay/Apple Cash are owned and protected by the User of the device.
 A.PERSO The Apple Pay and Apple Cash Issuers guarantee the correctness of the card data input in the device during provisioning/enrollment: Data shall uniquely identify a financial payment means and be linked to the account owned by the identified user.

-A.CDCVM The SE and its applets manage the CDCVM requirement for NFC payment transactions and require the TOE to provide user authentication and intent to pay each time CDCVM is needed.
+Assumption Definition A.CDCVM The SE and its applets manage the CDCVM requirement for NFC payment transactions and re- quire the TOE to provide user authentication and intent to pay each time CDCVM is needed.
 By default, applets configured for express mode do not require user authorization for transit use.
-A.WATCH_USER If the User optionally pairs an Apple Watch to their iPhone, they own it and ensure the confidentiality of its authentication credentials.